 - Peach Bellinis

-- Homemade Peach Soda: just mix the simple syrup with soda water and you have a delicious mocktail
+- Homemade Peach Soda: just mix the simple syrup with club soda and you have a delicious mocktail.

 - Meat Marinade: next time I make these Chipotle Steak and Peach Kabobs, I'm going to add the peach syrup into the marinade!